zcash/zcash-gitian/dependency_install_steps_by_platform/Debian_9.x.md

 # Install direnv (Optional/Recommended)

-This tool sets and unsets environment variables as you change directories in a shell session, providing a convenient facility for setting up project-specific environment variables as an alternative to the common practice of adding project-specific configuration values to places like dotfiles in $HOME.
+This tool sets and unsets environment variables as you change directories in a shell session, providing a convenient facility for setting up project-specific configuration.

 ```
 sudo apt install direnv